 _ _ _ _ | | | | | | (_) __ _ ___ ___ __ _| | ___ __ _ _ __ __ _| |_ _| |_ _ ___ ___ / _` |/ _ \ / _ \ / _` | |/ _ \ / _` | '_ \ / _` | | | | | __| |/ __/ __| | (_| | (_) | (_) | (_| | | __/ | (_| | | | | (_| | | |_| | |_| | (__\__ \ \__, |\___/ \___/ \__, |_|\___| \__,_|_| |_|\__,_|_|\__, |\__|_|\___|___/ __/ | __/ | __/ | |___/ |___/ |___/

 You’ll see an entry for each command and data layer event that occurs on the page.
 It’s similar in raw information goodness to the Adobe Analytics debugging trick, but often this is the detailed view you need to understand your tracking.

 Notching things up a bit in terms of usability, Tag Assistant by Google analyses your analytics and tags and displays information in a nice user interface, which also highlights problems and optimisations.
 You can drill into each tag to see more information, which is neatly organised for you.

 When there is a problem, it is made obvious with colour coding and icons and although you’ll have to work out the exact source of the issue, the issue itself is typically very well described.

-I have found this extension to be particularly useful for Adobe Analytics, though it works across analytics providers.
+I have found this extension to be particularly useful for Google Analytics and Adobe Analytics, though it works across analytics providers.

 Apologies for the incredibly data-scrubbed screenshot, but hopefully you get the idea.